forge-55/bunkeros/SECURITY.md

 ---

-## Security and the CachyOS Foundation
+## Security and the Arch Linux Foundation

-BunkerOS's security model builds on the trusted Arch Linux and CachyOS foundation:
+BunkerOS's security model builds on the trusted Arch Linux foundation:

 ### Layered Trust Model
 ```